Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Preliminaries

 In this setting, the optimization is sensitive to the ratio of supervised to unsupervised examples.
-One solution to this would involve modifying $\lambda$ for different relative dataset sizes.
+One solution to this would involve modifying the loss weighting $\lambda$ to account for different relative dataset sizes.
 However, this solution would require extensive tuning for $\lambda$ and would still perpetuate uneven optimization at different stages of the training cycle.

 We propose a balanced data sampling scheme that samples unsupervised and supervised examples at a rate determined by a fixed ratio $T_S$:$T_U$.
 For every $T_S$ supervised examples that are sampled during training, $T_U$ unsupervised examples are sampled.
-In this formulation, this sampling method implicitly eliminates the the influence of the relative sizes of the supervised and unsupervised datasets on the relative weighting between the supervised and consistency objectives.
+In this formulation, this sampling method implicitly eliminates the influence of the relative sizes of the supervised and unsupervised datasets on the relative weighting between the supervised and consistency objectives. \cref{alg:balanced-sampling} provides an overview of balanced sampling.

+\paragraph{Self-Supervised Noise2Recon (\textit{Noise2Recon-SS})} Our method can also be trivially extended to a fully unsupervised setting, \textit{where fully-sampled scans are not available}.
+In this setup, the supervised training pathway in Noise2Recon can be replaced with the self-supervised training setup from \cite{Yaman_self}.